Deci-AI/super-gradients/documentation/source/DetectionPredictionCustom.md

-# Image Preprocessing and Postprocessing in Deep Learning
+# Image Preprocessing and Postprocessing
-In order to run a prediction on an image, a few parameters are required:
+When making predictions on images, several parameters must be available:
-- Class names: the model is trained to predict class ids, but to visualize results you will need to know the class names used to train the model.
+- Class names: The model is designed to predict class IDs; however, to visualize results, the class names used during training must be known.
-- Processing parameters: the model requires specific input format.
+- Processing parameters: The model requires a specific input format.
-- Task specific parameters: For Detection, this includes `IoU` and `Confidence` thresholds for instance.
+- Task-specific parameters: In the case of Detection, this includes `IoU` and `Confidence` thresholds, for example.

-SuperGradients handles all of this inside it's `model.predict()` method, but depending on the case, you might need to first explicitly set these parameters.
+SuperGradients manages all of these within its `model.predict()` method, but in certain scenarios, you might need to set these parameters explicitly first.

-### 1. You trained your model a custom Dataset
+### 1. Training your model on a custom dataset
-In this case, the model is unaware you processing parameters, so you will need to set all of them using `model.set_dataset_processing_params()`.
-Then you will be able to run `model.predict()`.
+In this situation, the model is not aware of your processing parameters, so you need to set them all by using `model.set_dataset_processing_params()`.
+After that, you can run `model.predict()`.

-### 2. You are using pretrained weights, or trained on a SuperGradient's Datasets
+### 2. Using pretrained weights or training on a SuperGradient's dataset
-Everything is automatically saved during training inside the model checkpoint, so you can run `model.predict()` **without** calling
+All necessary information is automatically saved during training within the model checkpoint, so you can run `model.predict()` **without** calling `model.set_dataset_processing_params()`.
- `model.set_dataset_processing_params()`

-*For more information about the `model.predict()`, please check out the [following tutorial](DetectionPrediction.md).*
+*For more details about `model.predict()`, please refer to the [related tutorial](DetectionPrediction.md).*

-## Defining the parameters
+## Setting the parameters
 ### Class Names
-This is very straight forward, as it simply consists of the list of classes used during the training.
-If you are loading the weights of a model fine-tuned on a new dataset for instance, this should be the classes of the dataset you fine-tuned on.
+This is a simple task, involving only the list of classes used during training.
+For example, if you are loading the weights of a model fine-tuned on a new dataset, this should be the classes of that dataset.

 ```python
 class_names = [